Vatukoula mine strike: Strike

 The Fijian government supported Emperor Gold in the strike, and deployed sixty armed riot police to try and break up picket lines; this led to clashes between the striking miners and the police.
 In early April 1991, Emperor Gold announced that it would fire half of the striking miners, and attempted to force the miners to accept the letters of dismissal.

 As the strike continued into May, Emperor Gold began to face difficulties, with the picket lines effectively blocking any gold from being exported since mid-April.
 In early May 1991, there was also a significant fire, causing hundreds of thousands of dollars' worth of damage to the mine.
 The company blamed the fire on the miners.
 Later that month, two dozen striking miners were arrested for picketing and sentenced to six months suspended sentences.
 The arrested miners alleged that that company had hired thugs to beat them up after their arrests.

 In June 1991, the Fijian government issued an anti-strike decree to try and force the miners back to work.
 However, the union pledged to continue the strike.
 According to Steve Painter of Green Left, by November 1991, "The strike has been a bitter affair, with militant picketing, attacks by hired thugs on mineworkers' residential districts, attempts to evict mineworkers' families from their homes, police attacks on picket lines, and at one point a refusal by the local supermarket to sell goods to strikers.
 The police are fed and supplied on a company account at the same supermarket.
 The workers have held out thanks to donations of cash and produce from other Fijian unions and from farmers and the public throughout the islands.
 At one point the government attempted to ban collections in support of the mineworkers.
 Australian unions and the ACTU have also provided some assistance."

-Following the 1992 Fijian general election in May 1992, the first to be held since the 1987 Fijian coups d'état and the abolition of the monarchy, the government led by Sitiveni Rabuka began to shift its position, withdrawing some of the deployed police and beginning to put pressure on the company to recognise the union.
-By September 1992, the government had ordered the company to negotiate with the union.